MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/set-the-tab-order-using-the-tabindex-property.md

 # Set the tab order using the TabIndex property

-1. Identify the [tab order](../../Glossary/vbe-glossary.md#tab-order) you want to use for the form.
+1. Identify the [tab order](../../Glossary/vbe-glossary.md#tab-order) that you want to use for the form.

    The tab index of the first control in the tab order is 0; the tab index of the second is 1, and so on.

 2. Select a control in the tab order.

 3. In the **Properties** window, select the **TabIndex** property.

 4. Enter the appropriate number to identify the control's position in the tab order.